Priyanka-sharma181/Chatbot-Development-Guide/docs/source/start.rst

 Start Your Bot
 ====================

-All setup!.
-Now the bot has been created and deployed, so we can start the bot now.
-Follow these basics steps:
+All set up!
+With the bot created and deployed, it's time to start the bot.
+Follow these basic steps:

 1. Open the cloned repository in your preferred code editor and
 2. Navigate to **i18n** folder then navigate to the **en** and **hn** files and